jesusoviedo/lus-laboris-py/data/README.md

 - **`processed/`**: Stores cleaned and processed data ready for indexing, analysis, or use by the application
   - Contains structured JSON files with parsed legal articles
   - Data is normalized and ready for downstream processing

+- **`evaluation/`**: Contains datasets used for evaluating the RAG pipeline performance
+  - Test datasets with curated questions and answers
+  - Ground truth data for measuring accuracy and relevance
+  - Evaluation metrics and benchmark results

 ## Data Processing